o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 7.Call xran_stop() to stop the processing of DL and UL.

-8.Call xran_close() to remove usage of xRAN resources.
+8.Call xran_close() to remove usage of O-RAN resources.

 9.Call xran_mm_destroy() to destroy memory management subsystem.